Daws Hall Newsletter

 Daws Hall's value as a centre of environmental learning is evident in its enduring relationship with Essex County Council's outdoor education service whose environmental education team was based here for many years.

-Today, the Daws Hall Reserve and Centre are run and managed by Daws Hall Trust, a charity established by Major Grahame in 1988 to secure the future of the Reserve.
+Today, the Daws Hall Reserve and Centre for Outdoor Learning is run and managed by Daws Hall Trust, a charity established by Major Grahame in 1988 to secure the future of the Reserve.

 Our small but enthusiastic and dedicated team, from the Chairman and Trustees, to the grounds staff, administrator and teaching staff, take immense pride and pleasure in ensuring that the Daws Hall Reserve and Centre for Environmental Learning continues to provide a valuable landscape of inspiration, wonder and learning and will do so for many years to come.